 A NEW POINTS SYSTEM

 The University’s Academic Board has approved a major change to the points system used at the University of Divinity to denote the weighting of units in all University awards.
-This system will take effect on 1 January 2019 (subject to approval of changes to the Regulations by the University Council on 20 June 2018).
+This system will take effect on 1 January 2019.
 The new system means that for all units and awards:

 • a full-time year of study will be 144 points